ParallelSSH/parallel-ssh/README.rst

  Is Windows supported?

 :A:
- The library installs and works on Windows though not formally supported as unit tests are currently posix system only.
+ The library installs and works on Windows though not formally supported as unit tests are currently Posix system based.

  Pip versions >= 8.0 are required for binary package installation of `gevent` on Windows, a dependency of `ParallelSSH`.